 One type of thyroid cancer gets a new name

-Here’s why the change.
+Here’s why.
 An independent team of pathologists reviewed 268 tumor samples.
 The patients had all been diagnosed with EFVPTC, which, again, is a variant of the most common type of thyroid cancer — papillary cancer.
 Some had an invasive form of the disease, meaning it had spread and some had a noninvasive form meaning it had not spread.

 Increased thyroid cancer rates